-If you’re looking to serve something other than the usual corned beef and cabbage on St. Patrick’s Day, this Irish Stout Beef Stew is a delicious option.
-Morsels of tender beef, and chunks of sweet carrots in a rich gravy with a slightly malty flavor – so good!
 And even if you’re not a beer lover, not to worry.
-The beer flavor mellows as it slow-cooks and gives the stew a complex, slightly sweet flavor without really tasting like beer.
+The beer flavor mellows as it slowly stews, giving this dish a complex, slightly sweet flavor without really tasting like beer.
 And although lamb is more traditional in an Irish-style stew, the beef and beer combination in this stew is truly delicious and is actually what our family prefers.
 And please don’t wait for St. Paddy’s Day to make this stew – it’s good for anytime you want hearty comfort food!

-And can we just talk about the method here?
-You can’t rush this kind of stew.
-There is truly something a bit magical about doing it the old-fashioned way – by taking a tough piece of meat and stewing it slowly, over a low temperature for several hours.
-The beef becomes meltingly tender, the gravy reduces to a thick, rich consistency, and flavors intensify.
-So as tempting as it may be to speed up the cooking time with a pressure cooker or Instant Pot, I don’t recommend it for this recipe.
+So as tempting as it may be to speed up the cooking time with a pressure cooker or Instant Pot, I don’t recommend it for this particular recipe.
 I also don’t recommend using a slow cooker for this recipe either, because the liquid won’t reduce down to that silky, rich gravy that we’re looking for.
-So skip the Instant Pot and slow cooker for this one, and get out your cast iron Dutch oven (or other heavy duty, oven-safe pot).
+So skip the Instant Pot and slow cooker for this one, and get out your cast iron Dutch oven (or other heavy-duty, oven-safe pot).